ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

 - WTMI_IMG

-        For Armada37x0 only, the path of the WTMI image can point to an image which does nothing, an image which supports EFUSE or a customized CM3 firmware binary.
-The default image is wtmi.bin that built from sources in WTP folder, which is the next option.
+        For Armada37x0 only, the path of the binary can point to an image which does nothing, an image which supports EFUSE or a customized CM3 firmware binary.
+The default image is ``fuse.bin`` that built from sources in WTP folder, which is the next option.
 If the default image is OK, then this option should be skipped.

+        Please note that this is not a full WTMI image, just a main loop without hardware initialization code.
+Final WTMI image is built from this WTMI_IMG binary and sys-init code from the WTP directory which sets DDR and CPU clocks according to DDR_TOPOLOGY and CLOCKSPRESET options.

 - WTP